 • Poly Roofs: Ploy roofs have that classic play set look.
 They are made of interlocking boards.
 They span playhouses that are 4’x6’ up to our biggest playhouse.
 This roof comes with a circular or octagonal window in the gable.

-• Lean-to-Roof: New for 2023, we have our modern lean-to-style roof.
-This roof can be white or black, has metal roofing on top, and a horizontal window in the gable.
+• Lean-to-Roof: This roof can be white or black, has metal roofing on top, and a horizontal window in the gable.

 Here is an excellent place to talk about how waterproof our roofs are.
 Practically, none of our roofs are waterproof.
 Technically, the lean-to roof would shed water, but practically, water does get into the playhouses.
 The cost to make a waterproof playhouse would be exorbitant.